wp-plugins/nextgen-facebook/readme.txt

 Once installed and activated, **NGFB Open Graph+ adds Open Graph meta tags to your webpages immediately -- there's no need to configure any additional settings**.

-NGFB Open Graph+ is also excellent for extending SEO plugins like Yoast WordPress SEO, All-In-One SEO, SEO Ultimate, etc. SEO plugins don't generally offer Open Graph and Twitter Card HTML tags, and if they do, it's often just the basic non-media related tags.
+NGFB Open Graph+ is also excellent for extending traditional SEO plugins like Yoast WordPress SEO, All-In-One SEO, SEO Ultimate, etc. SEO plugins don't generally offer Open Graph and Twitter Card HTML tags, and if they do, it's often just the basic non-media related tags.

 Find out more...
 [What are Open Graph and Twitter Card Meta Tags?](http://surniaulula.com/2013/06/22/what-are-open-graph-and-twitter-card-meta-tags/)